-Quite a change compared to my bustling “normal” life as a TV journalist.
+Quite a change compared to my bustling “other” life as a TV journalist on the Continent.

 I am always out to explore the graveyards.
 I check maps and guide books, keep my eyes open and my camera ready, wherever I go.
-I gather stories, take pictures, ponder about the beauty of life and death.
-There seems to be no end to the echoes of the past my research comes up with.
+I gather stories, take pictures, there seems to be no end to the fascinating echoes of the past my research comes up with.

-Graveyards are my way of experiencing the richness of Scottish history, connecting me to the region where I have the pleasure to live, with the past and its people.
-Graveyards tell beautiful, frightening and passionate stories of a nation, everywhere on the world.
+Graveyards are my way of experiencing the richness of Scottish history, connecting me to the region where I have the pleasure to live, with its past and its people.
+Graveyards tell beautiful, frightening and passionate stories of a nation.

 I believe in the old baroque dualism: carpe diem and memento mori.
 You can only seize the day if you are aware of the fact that it might be your last.